 - 1. Forward the application for Development Permit to Council with a recommendation of approval. - 2.
-Forward the application for Development Permit to Council with a recommendation of approval including specific conditions. - 3.
+Forward the application for Development Permit to Council with a recommendation of approval with conditions as determined by the Commission. - 3.
 Forward the application for Development Permit to Council with a recommendation of denial.